Welcome to Year 2Cannot get other user media. API shut down by Instagram. Sorry. Display only your media.

 Weekly lessons include Science, Computing, History/Geography, R.E, Art and Music.

-Homework is given out on Wednesday, spellings on Monday and should be returned on Monday.
+Homework is given out on Friday, spellings on Monday and should be returned on the next Monday.
 If your child does not understand the homework, please ask them to talk with the teacher who set the homework prior to the giving in day.

 Please make sure your child has their swimming kit on Monday.